adityaramesh/ccbase/documentation.md

 	}

 `ccbase.filesystem` uses raw system calls rather than the POSIX `readdir()` function.
-This allows for efficient iteration over millions of files. `ls`, `find`, or any utility that uses `readdir()` (including Boost.Filesystem) can hang in such cases.
+This allows for efficient iteration over _millions_ of files. `ls`, `find`, or any utility that uses `readdir()` (including Boost.Filesystem) can hang in such cases.
 See [this blog post][readdir_fails] for the full story.

-The design of this library is roughly influenced by Boost.Filesystem, but the high-level interface only consists of the following two functions:
+The design of this library is roughly influenced by that of Boost.Filesystem, but the high-level interface only consists of the following two functions:

   - `cc::list_files`
   - `cc::match_files`